College of Charleston

 The special theme for this year’s Institute is "Race, Slavery, and Classics: Learning from the Past, Looking to the Future."
-We hope to see submissions that address the notion of race in the ancient world, conditions of slavery in antiquity, the role of classics in both the defense of slavery and its abolition, creating an inclusive classroom, as well as the re-formulation of classics as a discipline and how we express its relevance to a global, diverse, networked future.
+Presentations will address the notion of race in the ancient world, conditions of slavery in antiquity, the role of classics in both the defense of slavery and its abolition, creating an inclusive classroom, as well as the re-formulation of classics as a discipline and how we express its relevance to a global, diverse, networked future.

 The campus is in the heart of the historic district of Charleston, just blocks away from museums and multicultural culinary experiences.
 For more information about Charleston, go to https://www.charlestoncvb.com/.

 ACL values individual privacy and we want to give our website visitors the opportunity to know what information we collect about them and how they can limit the use of personally-identifiable information beyond the purposes for which they first provided it.